pnieves2019/MAELAS/README.md

 Step 2: Test MAE
 --------------------------------------------------------

-It is recommended to verify the Magnetocrystalline Anisotropy Energy (MAE) before the calculation of magentostriction coefficients.
+It is recommended to verify the Magnetocrystalline Anisotropy Energy (MAE) before the calculation of magnetostriction coefficients.
 In order to test MAE, copy the relaxed ```POSCAR```, ```POTCAR``` in the same folder where you want to generate the input files for VASP jobs.
 In the terminal, after going to this folder then type
 ```bash
 maelas -m -i POSCAR_rlx -k 70 -s1 1 0 0 -s2 0 0 1
 ```